HITECHCRIME/HC_OVERVIEW/README.md

 # HITECH CRIME /// AUDIO FUTURA MICROLABEL

-CHANTRAP / FUTURAP / MINIMAL CYBERPUNK AGGRO TRAP
+MINIMAL FUTURA AGGRO TRAP / CHANTRAP / FUTURAP

-**OVERVIEW**

-Hitech Crime is a microlabel acting as a unified hub for creative and experimental audio projects.
+**Hitech Crime** is a microlabel acting as a unified hub for creative and experimental audio projects.
+Its creative intention is to build a musical universe with its own lore and narratives.
+Its technical aim is to research, develop and execute ideas in form of new wave interactive performances and creation of futuristic audio and related visual communication.

-It explores and expresses topics ranging from *transhumanism*, *human edge*, *niche cyberpunk* to *predictive societal changes of the future in relation to the advancement of technology*.
+As an expressive entity it explores and expresses topics ranging from *psychology*, *transhumanism*, *human edge*, *niche cyberpunk* to *predictive societal changes of the future in relation to the advancement of technology*.

-Its creative aim is to research, develop and execute ideas in form of new wave interactive performances and creation of futuristic audio and related visual communication.

 # /// STRAINS [ARTISTS]

 ![](assets/dlh_single_cover.png)

 ## /// INJECTIONS [ALBUMS]